lidia-k/GRIT/README.md

 # Supervised Learning on Relational Databases with Graph Neural Networks

-This is code to reproduce the results in the paper [Supervised Learning on Relational Databases with Graph Neural Networks](https://arxiv.org/abs/2002.02046).
+This is code to reproduce and improve the results in the paper [Supervised Learning on Relational Databases with Graph Neural Networks](https://arxiv.org/abs/2002.02046).

 ## Install dependencies